On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension

 \textbf{Proof of Proposition \ref{pgsstlss2}.} The proposition is a direct consequence of Proposition \ref{pssiffve} and Theorem \ref{tGSK2}.\ep

 \textbf{Proof of Theorem \ref{tmain3}.} The Lie lattices presented in the statement form a subset of the ones given in Theorem \ref{tsoluns} (where all the isomorphism classes of 3-dimensional unsolvable $\bb{Z}_p$-Lie lattices are represented in a non-redundant way).
-More precisely, it is the subset of the residually nilpotent lattices (item (1) of Proposition \ref{pinsresnil2}).
-Since $p$ is greater than the dimension of the groups and algebras involved, it follows from \cite[Theorem B]{GSKpsdimJGT} that the groups given in the statement constitute the claimed complete and irreduntant list.
+More precisely, it is the subset of the residually nilpotent lattices (cf. Lemma \ref{lgenGnL}).
+Since $p$ is greater than the dimension of the groups and algebras involved, it follows from \cite[Theorem B]{GSKpsdimJGT} that the groups given in the statement constitute the claimed complete and irredundant list.
 The conclusions about self-similarity of index $p$ follow directly from Proposition \ref{pgsstlss2} and Theorem \ref{tsoluns}.\ep